 Georgia Transmission is party to certain agreements with Oglethorpe and GSOC for the recovery of certain costs incurred by them on behalf of Georgia Transmission.
 Oglethorpe charges Georgia Transmission for use of office space (under a lease renewable annually), use of certain facilities and equipment, and other services.
-Amounts paid to Oglethorpe for such services were \$4.1 million, \$3.9 million, and \$3.8 million for 2017, 2016, and 2015, respectively, and are allocated to Georgia Transmission based on square footage.
-Amounts due to Oglethorpe were \$687,000 and \$267,000 as of December 31, 2017, and December 31, 2016, respectively.
+Amounts paid to Oglethorpe for such services were \$4.1 million, \$4.1 million, and \$3.9 million for 2018, 2017, and 2016, respectively, and are allocated to Georgia Transmission based on square footage.
+Amounts due to Oglethorpe were \$670,000 and \$687,000 as of December 31, 2018, and December 31, 2017, respectively.

 Georgia Transmission is also party to agreements for shared services and control center operations GSOC provides.
-Under these agreements, GSOC performs certain administrative, general and control center services on behalf of Georgia Transmission, and GSOC bills Georgia Transmission for such services at its cost plus a required margin.
-Amounts paid by Georgia Transmission to GSOC for such services were \$34.0 million, \$31.0 million, and \$30.4 million, for 2017, 2016, and 2015, respectively.
-Amounts due to GSOC were \$2.1 million as of both December 31, 2017, and December 31 2016.
+Under these agreements, GSOC performs certain administrative, general and control center services on behalf of Georgia Transmission.
+GSOC bills Georgia Transmission for such services at its cost plus a required margin.
+Amounts paid by Georgia Transmission to GSOC for such services were \$34.0 million, \$34.0 million, and \$31.0 million, for 2018, 2017, and 2016, respectively.
+Amounts due to GSOC were \$2.3 million and \$2.1 million as of December 31, 2018, and December 31 2017, respectively.